alexrosenkranz/vue-lp/README.md

 ## Class Objectives

 - Students will be formally introduced to the concept of front-end frameworks, what problems they help developers with, and why they're so popular in modern web development.
-- Students will use learn how to integrate Vue into an existing application and how to start from scratch.
+- Students will understand how to incorporate Vue into an application.
-- Students will learn Vue's special `v-` "directive" attribute syntax to bind data, styles, and functionality to associated HTML tags.
+- Students will learn Vue's special `v-` "directive" attribute syntax to make their UI pieces "reactive" to any change in associated data, known as "state".
 - Students will learn about the concept of building components so pieces of the UI can be reused.
 - NEXT CLASS → Students will be introduced to the Vue CLI tool to help scaffold out more modular Vue applications that help with organization and structure.